• Skip to primary navigation

 Capacity

-I live on the edge of the prairie and we have several great wind farms within 10 miles of here.
-I’ve had a hankering to try building this wind driven washing machine for a while just as an experiment to see if I have enough wind to make this work as this property is nestled in a valley with an old RR truss blocking the west wind and that is what got me back on the subject of laundry.
+I live on the edge of the prairie, with several great wind farms within 10 miles.
+I’ve had a hankering to try building a wind-driven washing machine for a while — just as an experiment to see if I have enough consistent wind to make it work.
+My property sits in a valley with an old railroad truss blocking the west wind, which is what got me back thinking about laundry in the first place.

 The Industrial Mop Bucket